 The diagnosis of MDS is usually made after a small sample of bone marrow is removed in a procedure called a biopsy and aspiration.
 The sample is then examined under a microscope by a pathologist.
 An additional test called a karyotype may also be performed to look for changes in the genetic material or chromosomes of each cell.

 When examining the bone marrow sample under the microscope, your pathologist will look for each type of blood cell to make sure the process of hematopoiesis is taking place normally.
 Immature cells go through a sequence of stages until they become a type of mature blood cell.
 All cells in the process of maturing to become a given type of blood cell are called a lineage

 If MDS is present, the blood cells in the bone marrow will look abnormal in shape, size, or colour.
 Pathologists call this change dysplasia.

-In order to make the diagnosis of MDS, your pathologist must see dysplasia affecting at least 10% of the blood cells of one type or lineage.
-Single lineage dysplasia means that the dysplasia is affecting only type of blood cell.
+In order to make the diagnosis of MDS, your pathologist must-see dysplasia affecting at least 10% of the blood cells of one type or lineage.
+Single lineage dysplasia means that dysplasia is affecting only one type of blood cell.
 Multilineage dysplasia means that dysplasia is affecting more than one type of blood cell.

 Abnormalities that can be seen on a karyotype test include a gain or loss of a chromosome, loss of a piece of the chromosome, or an exchange of genetic material between chromosomes.
 A complex karyotype means that three or more of these abnormalities were found.

 Not all cases of MDS will have an abnormal karyotype.
 When the karyotype is abnormal, all the daughter cells that came from the original abnormal cell will share the same abnormalities.
 This entire group of cells is called a clone.

-Some abnormalities are associated with a better outcome and response to treatment, while others are associated with worse outcome and less response to treatment.
+Some abnormalities are associated with a better outcome and response to treatment, while others are associated with worse outcomes and less response to treatment.
 For this reason, the karyotype is an important part of the evaluation of MDS.